isapozhkov/reach-led/README.md

 ###LED for Reach
-After installation you can use ReachLED whereever you want.
+After installation you can use LED wherever you want.
 All commands will be synchronized.

 ####Install:
+  - `make install`
   - copy led.service.conf to `/etc/dbus-1/system.d/`
   - enable and start reachled.service
-  - `make install`

 ####Usage:
  - `set_color(color)`